nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a specific tag to a specific replacement
+2. AddressBook prompts user for confirmation
+3. User responds affirmatively
+4. AddressBook renames all instances of specified tag to specified replacement Use case ends.

+**Extensions**

+1a.
+The given tag or replacement is invalid/doesn't exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+2a.
+User responds negatively

+> 2a1.
+AddressBook acknowledges negative input from User Use case ends

 ## Appendix C : Non Functional Requirements